-ARTERIAL GRAFT COMPONENT AND ARTERY CONNECTION
+GRAFT AND ARTERY CONNECTION

-- 1. Cut the Arterial Graft Component to length, avoiding excessive tension or excess material.
-Verify there are no kinks, twists, or bends in the Arterial Graft Component. - $2.\,Perform\,the\,arterial\,an astomosis\,using\,standard\,surgical\,techniques.$
+- 1. Cut the graft to length, avoiding excessive tension or excess material.
+Verify there are no kinks, twists, or bends in the graft. - 2.
+Perform the arterial anastomosis using standard surgical techniques.

-$\textbf{Caution:} \ \ \textbf{Use a small diameter tapered needle with a non-cutting edge to reduce the incidence of suture hole bleeding.}$
+Caution: Use a small diameter tapered needle with a non-cutting edge to reduce the incidence of suture hole bleeding.

 - Remove the clamp, check the device patency using standard Doppler technique.
-Verify there is no leakage at the Venous Outflow Component and the Arterial Graft Component connection sites using angiography. - 4.
+Verify there is no leakage at the Venous Outflow Component and the graft connection sites using angiography.
+If there is a leak at either connection site, see TROUBLESHOOTING FOR LEAKS section. - 4.
 Verify thrill and bruit. - 5.
 Evaluate for steal syndrome during the implant procedure with Doppler of the radial and ulnar arteries.
-If steal syndrome symptoms occur, consider surgical interventions such as: - DRIL (distal revascularization-interval ligation) procedure - · Banding, though this may reduce the flow in the HeRO Graft - Proximalization of the inflow
+If steal syndrome symptoms occur, consider surgical interventions such as: - · DRIL (distal revascularization-interval ligation) procedure - Banding, though this may reduce the flow in the HeRO Graft - Proximalization of the inflow